Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Uniqueness from zeros at One-Loop in Tr( )

-As a result of these arguments, the fact that $\mathcal{B}_{n+2}$ vanishes on the zero+cut condition shown in \cref{eq:loop-cut-van} is \textit{equivalent} to it vanishing on a tree-level hidden zero!
-In general, for a cut on $Y_j^+$, an $(i,-)$-loop-zero acts as a $(i-j-1,j)$-tree-zero for all $i\neq j, j+1$, and as an $(1, n+1)$-zero when $i = j$.
-(The mountain zero with $i = j + 1$ has no overlap with the tree mesh, a paramount fact to-be-exploited later.)
 In Appx.
+B, we prove that imposing a big mountain zero on $\mathcal{M}_n$ \textit{secretly} imposes a tree-level zero on $\mathcal{B}_{n+2}$.
+Concretely, we show that, for the cut on $Y_j^+$, an $(i,-)$-loop-zero acts as an $(i - j - 1,j)$-tree-zero for any $i = j + 2, j + 3, \ldots, n + j$.
+That is, the different zero types at tree-level all originate from various combinations of loop zeros and single-loop cuts!
+Graphically, this can be observed very nicely on the kinematic mesh: the overlap between a mountain zero and the tree mesh induced by the cut is precisely a maximal rectangle, corresponding to a tree-level zero, see \cref{fig:residue}.

-B, we show that this set of zeros imposes identical constraints on $\mathcal{B}_{n+2}$ as $(n + 2) - 3$ distinct $(1,m)$-zeros, which were revealed in Ref.~\cite{Rodina:2024yfc} to be sufficient to fix $\mathcal{B}_{n+2}$ to be the \textit{unitary} amplitude $\mathcal{A}_{n+2}$ up to an overall number.
-Obviously, there is overlap between all cuts involving the same parity $Y^+$ due to the term proportional to $1/{Y_1^+\cdots Y_n^+}$ in $\mathcal{M}_n$.
-This implies all terms of positive parity have equal weight $a^+$.
+Then, we find that this set of zeros imposes identical constraints on $\mathcal{B}_{n+2}$ as $(n + 2) - 3$ distinct $(1,m)$-zeros, which were revealed in Ref.~\cite{Rodina:2024yfc} to be sufficient to fix $\mathcal{B}_{n+2}$ to be the \textit{unitary} amplitude $\mathcal{A}_{n+2}$ up to an overall number.
+See Appx.
+C for the proof of the equivalence between the two sets of zeros.

-In the opposite parity case, the arguments above go through identically: the only difference is that the tree mesh shown in \cref{fig:res-kin-mesh} now has the $X$'s on its \textit{left} edge replaced with the corresponding $Y^-$ variables.
-So, since each term in $\mathcal{M}_n$ has at least one $Y$, we find that the ansatz must take the form \eq \mathcal{M}_{n}=a^+ \ \mathcal{I}_{n}^++a^- \ \mathcal{I}_{n}^-\,, \eqe where $\mathcal{I}_n^{\pm}$ is the part of the $n$-point one-loop integrand with only $Y^{\pm}$ poles.

-The final step is then proving $a^+ = a^-$.
-To do this, let us impose the $(2, -)$-zero and cut $Y_1^+$.
-Note that this is exactly the choice where the tree mesh has no overlap with the mountain zero.
-On this zero, we have $Y_1^+ = -Y_2^-$, and so we get \eq \left(a^+ \mathcal{A}^{(1)}_{n+2} - a^- \mathcal{A}^{(2)}_{n+2}\right)_{(2,-), Y_1^+ = 0} = 0\,, \eqe where $\mathcal{A}^{(1)}_{n+2}$ is the tree amplitude resulting from the cut in $Y_1^+$ and $\mathcal{A}^{(2)}_{n+2}$ is that for the cut in $Y_2^-$.
-Since these $Y$ variables lie at the same point on the loop mesh, the interior of their tree meshes are identical (see \cref{fig:res-kin-mesh}); it is only on the edges that they may differ.
+Next, overlap among all cuts with the same parity $Y^+$ arises from the $1/{Y_1^+\cdots Y_n^+}$ term in $\mathcal{M}_n$, forcing all positive-parity terms to carry the same weight $a^+$.
+By identical reasoning, negative-parity terms share weight $a^-$.
+Since every term in $\mathcal{M}_n$ contains at least one $Y$, the ansatz reduces to

+where $\mathcal{I}_n^\pm$ denotes the $n$-point integrand with only $Y^\pm$ poles.
+In Appx.
+D, we prove that $a^+=a^-$ by imposing the \((2,-)\)-zero and cuting \( Y_1^+ \), a configuration where the tree mesh avoids overlap with the mountain zero.